 - Fizzy Rockets — What do you get when you mix Alka-Seltzer and water?
 Come experiment with us to see how high your fizzy rocket can go!

-- Mercury Capsule Replica — Climb inside a full-scale replica of a Mercury space capsule and experience outer space with a launch simulation.
+- Mercury and Gemini Capsule Replicas — Climb inside a full-scale replica of the Mercuryand Geminispace capsules and experience outer space with a launch simulation.

 - Coloring Station — Pick your favorite space shuttle to color and take home with you.